DanGOTO100/AWS-KMS-Workshop/Section-3-Working-with-Web-App.md

 The S3 bucket with its corresponding files is well protected under Bucket Policies and IAM policies.
 Currently, the role we have set in the working instance, has read and write access to the S3 bucket.
 However, for some reason, other instances or users may need read access to the bucket.
-It might be desirable that we encrypt the files with the CMK we have create importing our key material, to add  protection for the files in bucket.
+It might be desirable that we encrypt the files with the CMK we have created importing our key material, to add protection for our files in bucket.

 In order to do that, the Web App is using boto3 python S3 APIs to upload the files.
-We need to use the appropriate API to upload the files using Server Side Encryption (SSE) with AWS KMS and the CMK we created.
+We need to use the appropriate API to upload the files using Server Side Encryption "**(SSE)**" with AWS KMS and the CMK we created.

 The API as stated in the [Amazon S3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#id217), has this structure: